josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 For a full list of these parameters see the <doc:spatial_shader> reference doc.

-A difference between the vertex function and a fragment function is that the vertex function runs per vertex and sets properties such as VERTEX (position) and NORMAL, while the fragment shader runs per pixel and, most importantly, sets the ALBEDO color of the [MeshInstance3D](https://docs.godotengine.org/en/stable/classes/class_meshinstance3d.html#class-meshinstance3d).
+A difference between the vertex function and a fragment function is that the vertex function runs per vertex and sets properties such as `VERTEX` (position) and `NORMAL`, while the fragment shader runs per pixel and, most importantly, sets the `ALBEDO` color of the [MeshInstance3D](https://docs.godotengine.org/en/stable/classes/class_meshinstance3d.html#class-meshinstance3d).

 ## Your first spatial fragment function